alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

   .project([:sid, :name, :city])
 ```

 So I ended up with this question: *Can I design a friendly syntax, and still provide it with a sound and simple functional semantics?*.
-And the answer is yes.
+The answer is yes.

 ## Relational Algebra: a friendly functional syntax